aojs53/vagrant-keepalived-demo/README.md

 vagrant@cl $ ./test_ftp.sh
 ```

-This script tests both ACTIVE mode and PASSIVE mode.
+This script tests upload and download by both ACTIVE mode and PASSIVE mode.
-Only PASSIVE mode test will success.
-And ftp access will not be distributed accross the two servers,
+Thease ftp access will not be distributed accross the two servers,
 but wll be continue to access one server.
 These are normal operation.
 (Another client will access to another server.)